ryenyuku/ryenyuku/README.md

 ### Hewwo there 👋

 Hewwo there humans!
-I'm just a 16 y.o student who loves to codes!
+I'm just a 16 y.o student who loves to code!
 Currently I'm the founder & leader of ThatCakeID.
-I can codes Java, C, C++, C#, JavaScript and etc!
+I can code in Java, C, C++, C#, JavaScript and etc!

 <!--
 **ryenyuku/ryenyuku** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.